 - Apply a scrubbing cleanser, such as Comet or Bon Ami.

 - Exchange your brush for a pressure washer, starting over again with water alone and then working through the cleansers.

-Depending on where you live getting rid of cobwebs is another cleaning task.
+Remove Homes of Critters and Crawling ThingsWhile certainly not everyone's favorite chore, depending on where you live, getting rid of old cobwebs is another cleaning task.
 This is a good time to look for and remove any old wasp nests and other "structures" left by insects, birds and other creatures.